 Add to this the news that B&O has now partnered with Xbox to release a "high-end audio proposition" designed for the Xbox Series X, and we could be in for a real treat for the ears – although whether we should expect a gaming headset from B&O or a wireless speaker optimised for the Series X remains to be seen.
 Watch this space.

 - Dolby Atmos: What is it?
 How can you get it?
 What speakers do you need?

 - DTS:X: what is it?
 How can you get it?

 Expect the Xbox Series X to be packed with technology to help give you the best gaming experience possible.
 To deliver more stable frame rates, the Xbox Series X will employ its own patented type of Variable Rate Shading (VRS), which will enable the GPU to "prioritise individual effects on specific game characters or important environmental objects".

 The Xbox Series X will also see the first use of DirectX Raytracing for console gaming, which should help deliver more dynamic effects such as lighting, reflections and produce more realistic real-time audio.

 Xbox is also promising a Quick Resume feature, where you'll be able to pick up from where you left off in multiple games at the press of a button without having to wait ages for them to load.

 Microsoft presented an official Xbox Series X gameplay live stream in May, where it showed 'gameplay' footage from a number of new third-party titles including Assassin's Creed: Valhalla.
-Viewers can expect a reveal of first-party titles from Xbox Game Studios, including Halo: Infinite at a live stream event scheduled for July 2020.

 Is Xbox Series X backwards compatible?